OpenDSA/OpenDSA/RST/en/Glossary.rst

       and so its behavior on a given input will always be the same.
       This is in contrast to a :term:`randomized algorithm`.

+   Deterministic Finite Automata
+   DFA
+      An :term:`automata` or abstract machine that can process an input string (shown on a tape) from left to right.
+      There is a control unit (with :term:`states <state>`), behavior defined for what to do when in a given state and with a given symbol on the current square of the tape.
+      All that we can "do" is change state before going to the next letter to the right.
+      (Also called a Deterministic Finite Acceptor).

    DFS
       Abbreviation for :term:`depth-first search`.

+   diagonalization argument
+      A proof technique for proving that a set is :term:`uncountably infinite`.
+      The approach is to show that, no matter what order the elements of the set are put in, a new element of the set can be constructed that is not in that ordering.
+      This is done by changing the :math:`i` th value or position of the element to be different from that of the :math:`i` th element in the proposed ordering.

    dictionary
       An abstract data type or interface for a data structure or software subsystem that supports insertion, search, and deletion of records.

+   dictionary search
+      A close relative of an :term:`interpolation search`.
+      In a classical (paper) dictionary of words in a natural language, there are markings for where in the dictionary the words with a given letter start.
+      So in typical usage of such a dictionary, words are found by opening the dictionary to some appropriate place within the pages that contain words starting with that letter.

    digraph
       Abbreviation for :term:`directed graph`.